snystrom/vplot/README.md

-            If --multi is unset and -o is set to a directory, the output file will be written to: outdir/<bamfile>.vmatrix.csv. if --multi is unset and -o is a file path, output file will be written to this file name. if --multi is set and -o is a directory, files will be written to outdir as: outdir/chr-start- end.csv. if --multi is set and -o is a string, the string will be used as a prefix, and files will be written as: <prefix>chr-start-end.csv.
+            If --multi is unset and -o is set to a directory, the output file will be written to: outdir/<bamfile>.vmatrix.csv. if --multi is unset and -o is a file path, output file will be written to this file name. if --multi is set and -o is a directory, files will be written to outdir as: outdir/chr-start- end.vmatrix.csv. if --multi is set and -o is a string, the string will be used as a prefix, and files will be written as: <prefix>chr-start-end.vmatrix.csv.

             Examples:

-            vplot reads.bam regions.bed > output.csv
+            vplot reads.bam regions.bed > output.vmatrix.csv

             vplot -o outdir/ reads.bam regions.bed